Ibex hunting in Kazakhstan

 Footwear Strategy: The Two-Pair Rule

 At altitude, your feet determine your success.
 Pack two complete boot systems, but never in the same luggage.
-The logic: equipment fails.
-Weather happens.
-Blisters emerge.
-A backup pair in your rucksack means you’re never sidelined by gear failure at the moment when trophies are closest.
-Invest in boots rated for the terrain—Asian hunts demand ankle support over technical rock and scree.
-Test them extensively before departure; broken-in boots at 13,000 feet beat new ones every single time.
+Equipment fails.
+Weather changes.
+Blisters appear.
+A backup pair in your daypack or duffel means you’re never sidelined when trophies are within range.

 Power & Charging: Plan for Minimal Infrastructure